-GENERAL SAFETY INFORMATION⚠WARNING
+GENERAL SAFETY INFORMATION

-Do not operate or perform any maintenance on this machine until all instructions found in the OPERATION & MAINTENANCE MANUAL have been thoroughly read and understood.
+Do not operate or perform any maintenance on this machine until all instructions found in the OPERATOR'S MANUAL and this MANUAL have been thoroughly read and understood.

 Improper operation or maintenance of this machine may cause accidents and could result in serious injury or death.